jasonumiker/eks-school/README.md

 In order to deploy this EKS Enviroment:

+1. Do a `git clone https://github.com/jasonumiker/eks-school` to clone this project to your home directory
 1. Ensure you have nodejs 10 or greater and python 3 or greater installed.
 On a Mac this is `brew install node` and `brew install python`
 1. Install the CDK with a `sudo npm install -g --upgrade aws-cdk`
 1. Make sure you are cd'd into this folder and install the Python CDK dependencies with a `pip install --upgrade -r requirements.txt`